ashatidealiq/momentumbot/README.md

 First, we use yfinance to implement a tool for crawling Yahoo Finance historical data.
 We create DataFrames from historical data and create feature groups on Hopsworks through ***backfill-feature-group***.

 Second, we retrieve historical features from Hopsworks and train the first-generation models using LSTM and upload the models to Hopsworks file system through ***training-pipeline***.
-Here is the gold example of our model, this picture shows that the predictions is relatively accurate.
+Below is the example for gold.
+As you can see predictions from deep learning can be surprisingly accurate.

 ![output](README.assets/output.png)

-Then deploys ***feature-pipeline-daily*** on Modal to update the latest data to Hopsworks every working day.
-We also realize that, if there is a sufficient amount of new daily data, to avoid concept drift, it is necessary to retrain the model.
+Then we deploy ***feature-pipeline-daily*** on Modal to update the latest data to Hopsworks every working day.
+If there is a sufficient amount of new daily data it is necessary to retrain the model to avoid concept drift.
 That's why we have ***cyclical-training-pipeline*** to generate and update new models every month.

-Finally, infer and display prediction results by using Gradio app deployed on Hugging Face.
+Finally, infer and display prediction results with a Gradio app deployed on Hugging Face.

 ## How to Run